srobo/ops-manual/about-the-charity/code-of-conduct.md

 ### 7. Addressing grievances

+If a complaint has been raised against you, the Trustees will notify you regarding the nature of the concern, and arrange a meeting to discuss what has been raised and possible routes forward.
+Confidentiality of the complainant(s) will be respected.

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the Trustees with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ### 8. Scope